I am a planter, pastor, and preacher.

 After almost two decades in commercial real estate management and development and lay service in the church, I was ordained to pastoral ministry in 2011.
 In 2012, I became the church planting pastor for what would become Covenant Presbyterian Church (PCA), where I currently serve as the Senior Minister.

 In the providence of God, I serve in ministry with the unique background of a successful business career, coupled with a passion for expository preaching and theological teaching.
 All of this provides a unique perspective for pastoral ministry and practical theology, which I try to share through this site.

 Given my career path, there is a significant gap in my education which began with a Bachelor of Arts from the University of Arkansas (’93), with double majors in English and French, and did not resume until almost 20 years later, when I completed a Master of Arts from Midwestern Baptist Theological Seminary (’12).
 I also hold a Doctor of Ministry (DMin) from New Geneva Theological Seminary (’15), and a Doctor of Philosophy (PhD) in Intercultural Studies from Columbia International University (’19).

 My academic interests are in Church History, especially Scottish, and Systematic and Practical Theology.
 I also have an interest in the intersection between theology and the workplace.
 I’m currently writing a follow-up book to recently published The Curious Conversion of Thomas Chalmers.

 As an avid reader, I read for work and pleasure, enjoying a wide variety of both fiction and non-fiction.
 When I’m not reading or writing, I enjoy open water swimming, running.
 But most of all, I enjoy spending time with my family.
-My wife, Sydney, and I have been married since 1993 and have three grown children.
+My wife, Sydney, and I have been married since 1993 and have three grown children, and one grandchild.